sbslee/fuc/docs/cli.rst

                      query expression as missing and leave those that do intact --samples PATH  file of sample names to apply the marking (one sample per line)
+     --filter_empty  use this flag to remove rows with no genotype calls at all

 vcf_merge
 =========